vsbrar/HammingDistance/README.md

 1. Folder structure layout
 The code is organised into layers where each layer may or may not depend on other.
-This is done to provide abstraction and ease code management in version control.
+This is done to provide abstraction and ease of code management in version control.

 For example:
 The user of library will have no interest in including the library tester into his